-On February 7, 2020, NERC filed for approval proposed changes to proposed Reliability Standard TPL-007 (Transmission System Planned Performance for Geomagnetic Disturbance ("GMD") Events), the associated implementation plan, Violation Risk Factors ("VRFs") and Violation Severity Levels ("VSLs"), and the retirement of the current version of the reliability standard (-003) (together, the "TPL-007 Changes").
-The purpose of changes to TPL-007-4 is to enhance requirements related to Corrective Action Plans as directed in Order 851.
+On March 19, the FERC approved NERC-proposed changes to Reliability Standard TPL-007 (Transmission System Planned Performance for Geomagnetic Disturbance ("GMD") Events), the associated implementation plan, Violation Risk Factors ("VRFs") and Violation Severity Levels ("VSLs"), and the retirement of the current version of the reliability standard (-003) (together, the "TPL-007 Changes").
+As previously reported, the purpose of changes to TPL-007-4 is to enhance requirements related to Corrective Action Plans as directed in Order 851.
 Specifically, the TPL-007 Changes require an applicable entity to develop a Corrective Action Plan if system performance issues are identified through the supplemental GMD Vulnerability Assessment; and to seek approval for any requests to extend Corrective Action Plan implementation deadlines, requests that NERC and the Regional Entities would then consider on a case-by-case basis.
-NERC asked that TPL-007-4 become effective (and TPL-007-3 be retired) on the first day of the first calendar quarter that is six months following FERC approval.
-Comments on the TPL-007 Changes were due on or before February 28, 2020; none were filed.
-This matter is pending before the FERC.
+The TPL-007 changes will become effective on September 1, 2020.
+Unless the March 19 order is challenged, this proceeding will be concluded.